Eonasdan/tempus-dominus/CONTRIBUTING.md

 cd moment
 npm install -g grunt-cli
 npm install
-git checkout develop  # all patches against develop branch, please! grunt                 # this runs tests and jshint
+git checkout development  # all patches against development branch, please! grunt                 # this runs tests and jshint
 ```

 Very important notes
 ====================

- * **Pull pull requests to the `master` branch will be closed.** Please submit all pull requests to the `develop` branch.
+ * **Pull pull requests to the `master` branch will be closed.** Please submit all pull requests to the `development` branch.
  * **Do not include the minified files in your pull request.** Don't worry, we'll build them when we cut a release.

 Grunt tasks